Charlie Jackson (software)

-Charlie Jackson is an American computer software entrepreneur who founded Silicon Beach Software in 1984 and co-founded FutureWave Software in 1993.
+Charlie Jackson (born 1948) is an American computer software entrepreneur who founded Silicon Beach Software in 1984 and co-founded FutureWave Software in 1993.
 FutureWave created the first version of what is now Adobe Flash.
 He was an early investor in Wired magazine, Outpost.com, Streamload and Angelic Pictures.
 Jackson is currently founder/CEO of Silicon Beach Software, which develops and publishes application software for Windows 10.

 Business life

 Startups

 Jackson founded Silicon Beach Software in 1984.
 The company developed and published Macintosh software.
 It was best known for its graphics editors SuperPaint, Digital Darkroom and the multimedia authoring application SuperCard.
 Silicon Beach was acquired by Aldus Corporation in 1990.
 That year he was named Entrepreneur of the Year in San Diego for High Tech.

 In 1984, Jackson also founded the San Diego Macintosh User Group.

 Jackson co-founded FutureWave Software with Jonathan Gay in 1993.
 FutureWave developed and published FutureSplash Animator.
 Macromedia acquired FutureWave in 1996 and renamed the product Flash 1.0, which in turn became Adobe Flash when Macromedia was acquired by Adobe Systems.

 Since late 2009, Jackson has been a mentor for San Diego sessions of the Founder Institute.

 In 2015, using the name Silicon Beach Software again, he founded a company to develop graphics software for Windows 10.
 The company's first product is SaviDraw.